Student Clubs & Organizations - Student Activities

 - Club Loans and Grants: Review grant proposals each semester and make recommendations for money received by organizations.

 - Some Student Senators are elected in the spring semester and the remaining will be elected in the fall semester.
 Applications can be picked up at the Information Desk or the Leadership Office.

 Campus Assembly Committees

 - Access for Persons with Disabilities: two students; Insure access to programs, services, and facilities in compliance with the American with Disabilities Act (ADA).

-- Admissions and Enrollment Management: two students; Policies for college admission.
+- Retention: two students; Policies for college admission.

-- Awards: one student from each academic division; Coordinate all campus awards and honors for students and plan awards presentations.
+- Awards: four students; Coordinate all campus awards and honors for students and plan awards presentations.